ds-suyog/spyder/README.md

 ```

 ## Trigger or schedule workflow  ##
 Automation: Workflow is triggered by calling auto_webscrap.sh or it can be scheduled via crontab or other means.
 Script will automatically activate venv, run workflow, and then deactivate venv.
+Script can automatically trigger virtual network also and shut it down in the end too.
 ```
 $bash auto_webscrap.sh
 ```